AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_gam_appendSegmentID"
 >title="Append segment ID to segment name"
->abstract="Select this option to have the segment name in Google include the segment ID from Experience Platform, like this: `Segment Name (Segment ID)`"
+>abstract="Select this option to have the segment name in Google Ad Manager include the segment ID from Experience Platform, like this: `Segment Name (Segment ID)`"

 While [setting up](../../ui/connect-destination.md) this destination, you must provide the following information: